Two public meetings on the proposed Truckee Meadows Public Lands Management Act (TMPLMA) are scheduled.

 Washoe County-wide - This is the preliminary map showing the results of working with stakeholders over the last several years to find Wilderness resolutions that could work for everyone.

-Friends of Nevada Wilderness Proposed Wilderness
+Friends of Nevada Wilderness Proposed Areas for Protection

 Washoe County means Reno to many people but most of the county consists of a wild, wide-open landscape seen by few.
 Here, a volcanic legacy gives us sweeping vistas, expansive sagebrush seas, good populations of pronghorn, mule deer, bighorn sheep and stronghold for the greater sage-grouse.